hawley-jeffrey-bah/payment-accuracy/website/pages/programs/usda-commodity-credit-corporation-ccc-noninsured-crop-disast-812b00e1.md

       \ Program’s Noninsured Crop Disaster Assistance Program Training SharePoint\
       \ page.\n"
     Mitigation_Strategy: atp3_1
-  - Action_Taken: Planned
-    Completion_Date: FY2025
-    Description_Action_Taken: The root cause of these improper payments was failure to access data.
-Noninsured Crop Disaster Assistance Program is currently part of Farm Service Agency’s Internal Control roadmap to improve program processes.
-1.
-      Currently in development is an improper payment trend analysis tool that has Fiscal Year 2019-2023 improper payment data.
-The tool will identify staff, county offices and states with continued improper payment findings.
-The tool will allow the agency to target county offices and staff for targeted training along with holding employees accountable, if warranted after training has been provided.
-2. Standardized Training policy for Farm Programs is part of the internal control roadmap for Fiscal Year 2025.
-Training guidance would provide standardization for Headquarters, State and County level training.
-    Mitigation_Strategy: app6_1
   Confidence_Level: 95% to <100%
   End_Date: 09/2023
   Hide_Improper_Payment_Estimates_Doughnut_Chart: false